oliVRqin/Example-App-3/README.md

-# Example-App-3
+# Calculator-App

 A calculator built with vanilla JavaScript from scratch.
-Some slight limitations in buttons and multiple number actions, but overall a fun Tuesday small project.